Digizard/codetracks.net/_posts/2015-06-29-spaces-vs-tabs.md

 ```

 To make the this line up with spaces, it takes 7 spaces.
 That's not divisible
-naturally by any set of space choices than 7 (which would be a weird number to
+naturally by any set of space choices other than 7 (which would be a weird
-pick, but hey, if you're consistent...).
+number to pick, but hey, if you're consistent.).

 Using tabs, it takes one tab plus 3 spaces.